TeddyAndersson/ca-fe-workshop/README.md

 # React Vite Clean Architecture Workshop

 Welcome to the **React Vite Clean Architecture Workshop** repository!
-In this workshop, we'll be building a scalable React application following **Clean Architecture** principles.
+In this workshop, we'll be exploring a scalable React application following **Clean Architecture** principles.
 The goal is to help you understand how to organize your codebase in a maintainable, modular way by separating concerns across different layers.

 ## Workshop Overview